RoderickChan/pwncli/README.md

 Prefix subcommand is supported on `pwncli`.
 For example, there's a subcommand named `debug`, and you can use this command by `pwncli debug xxxxx` or `pwncli de xxxxx` or `pwncli d xxxxx`. `pwncli` can recoginze the prefix characters and call `debug` finally.
 However, if the prefix characters matches two or more subcommands, an MatchError will be raised.

-Furthermore, it's very easy to extend new commands on `pwncli` by adding your own sub-command file named `cmd_yourcmd.py` on directory `pwncli/commands`. `pwncli` detects and loads commands automatically.
+Furthermore, it's very easy to extend new commands on `pwncli` by adding your own subcommand file named `cmd_yourcmd.py` on directory `pwncli/commands`. `pwncli` detects and loads all subcommands automatically.

 `pwncli` depends on [click](https://github.com/pallets/click) and [pwntools](https://github.com/Gallopsled/pwntools).
 The former is a wonderful command line interface tool, and the latter is a helpful CTF-toolkit.

 # Installation
 `pwncli` is supported on any posix-like-distribution system.
 If you want to do pwn on `wsl` distrbution, `Ubuntu-16.04/Ubuntu-18.04/Ubuntu-20.04` is a good choice.
-And you have to make sure your `wsl` distribution name hasn't been changed.
+And you have to make sure your `wsl` distribution's name hasn't been changed.
 Your need to install `click` and `pwntools` first, and then install `pwncli`:
 ```
 git clone https://github.com/RoderickChan/pwncli.git